 Despite the storyline going up in flames at the end, the symbolic finale is very fitting, and adds a final, very unexpected emotional touch leaving the audience guessing a little as to what intention any of the characters had.

-The Hunter is released on 6th of July.
+The Hunter is released nationwide on 6th July 2012.